inspec/inspec-aws/README.md

 # => undefined method `instance_ID' for EC2 Instance i-12345678
 ```

 ## Environment and Setup Notes

-#### Train and InSpec Dependencies
+### Train and InSpec Dependencies

-InSpec AWS depends on version 3 of the AWS SDK that is provided via [Train AWS](https://github.com/inspec/train-aws).
-InSpec depends on Train AWS so this is not explicitly listed in the Gemfile here.
+InSpec AWS depends on version 3 of the AWS SDK provided via [Train AWS](https://github.com/inspec/train-aws).
+InSpec depends on Train AWS, so this is not explicitly listed in the Gemfile here.

-### Running a Sample Profile Using Docker
+### Running a sample profile using Docker

-A `Dockerfile` is provided in the root of this resource pack repository.
+A `Dockerfile` is provided at the root of this resource pack repository.

 ```
 cd inspec-aws
-docker build -t inspec-aws -f Dockerfile . docker run -it inspec-aws /bin/bash export AWS_ACCESS_KEY_ID=<your creds here>
+docker build -t inspec-aws -f Dockerfile docker run -it inspec-aws /bin/bash export AWS_ACCESS_KEY_ID=<your creds here>
 export AWS_SECRET_ACCESS_KEY=<your creds here>
 bundle exec inspec exec sample_profile -t aws://
 ```

-If successful, output similar to this should be seen:
+If successful, output similar to below code is seen:

 ```
 # bundle exec inspec exec sample_profile -t aws://